john-kurkowski/dotfiles/.docs/GIT.md

 I tend to commit from my editor, Vim.
 [Fugitive](https://github.com/tpope/vim-fugitive) adds a dedicated Vim window for selecting files to stage and commit.
 It is nice to select files visually.
 While committing, it is nice to reference the code side by side.
-It has quick shortcuts for amending; I often don't get the commit right the first time.
+Fugitive has mappings for amending, as I often don't get the commit right the first time.

 ## Additional Commands